-The LaCLA (La Comunidad Latina en Acción) Scholarship was established in 1993 by a group of Latino/a students at Northeastern University as a way to increase the retention of Latino/a students at the university.
+The LaCLA (La Comunidad Latina en Acción) Scholarship was established in 1993 by a group of Latinx students at Northeastern University as a way to increase the retention of Latinx students at the university.
 The purpose of the scholarship is to encourage academic excellence of students and promote community service on campus and in Greater Boston.
 The scholarship is a tuition only award given annually to eight students.
-Awards are annually renewable for scholars who maintain a 3.0 GPA/QPA, submit FASFA annually, and satisfactorily complete the required 200 hours of community service, under the guidance of the Latino/a Student Cultural Center and the LaCLA Chair and Committee.
+Awards are annually renewable for scholars who maintain a 3.0 GPA/QPA, submit FASFA annually, and satisfactorily complete the required 200 hours of community service, under the guidance of the Latinx Student Cultural Center and the LaCLA Chair and Committee.

 Who is eligible?

 Any full-time, day undergraduate Northeastern University student who is currently enrolled in a Bachelors program and has been at the University for at least one semester is eligible to apply for the LaCLA Scholarship.
 Along with this basic qualification, a student applying for this scholarship must also:

 - Be a U.S. citizen or Permanent U.S. Resident